ibmdataworks/datafirst/appdeveloper/Readme.md

 18. You are now ready to move to the next service – SDK for Node.js Runtime.
 Return to the previous browser tab and click on the **catalog** button in the top navigation bar.

+Step 4.
 Initialize Target Data Repository: SDK for Node.js Runtime Service
 ==================================================================

 1. From the Bluemix catalog menu search for “**foundry**”.